 Xiaomi Redmi Pro 2

-First up is the camera, and unfortunately it looks like Xiaomi isn’t interested in keeping the dual-camera setup for the Pro 2.
+First up in the specs department is the camera, and unfortunately it looks like Xiaomi isn’t interested in keeping the dual-camera setup for the Pro 2.
 According to a leak on Chinese social media site Weibo, the phone will offer a simple 12MP rear-facing camera with an f1/2.55-inch sensor and a 1.4μm pixel size.

 Apart from the camera, the specs seem quite nice.
 The phone will come in two variants, and with one offering 4GB of RAM and 64GB of storage, and the other boasting a cool 6GB of RAM and 128GB of storage.
-We don’t yet know what kind of chipset will come in the phone, or if there will be different chipsets in the different variants.
+We don’t yet know exactly which processor the phone will feature, however some speculation suggests it could be the Qualcomm Snapdragon 660.

 We do have prices for the device, and according to the leak the phone will be quite reasonably priced.
 The 4GB variant will come at 1,599 yuan, which equates to $232, while the bigger 6GB version will come at 1,799 yuan, or around $261.